yhdenq/yhdenq.github.io/_teaching/2023causal.md

 location: "Beijing, China"
 ---

-This is a short course at Pacific Causal Inference Conference (2023).
+This is a short course at Pacific Causal Inference Conference (PCIC) 2023 held at Peking University, Beijing, China.
+This course targets on graduate students, undergraduate studentss, clinicians, and statisticians in industry.